 In 2005, David founded Habit Forming Films with Jeremy Rogers, Mary Alexandra Stiefvater, Kathryn Stiefvater, Nick Harris, and Christa Nahhas.
 Under this banner, David and Jeremy wrote,directed, and produced three films.
 Their debut film, “Bad Habits,” won a Remi award at the 2006 Houston Worldfest Film Festival and a Best Actor award at the 2007 Sacramento International Film Festival.
 Their second film, “The Long Road,” premiered at the 2007 FAIF Film Festival in Hollywood, CA and won an award for Best Editing.
 Their third film, “The Hollywood Informant,” was produced in association with The Geeworld Studios and was distributed via the Geeworld film website.

 In 2007, David developed Wormwood: A Serialized Mystery, a full-cast audio drama that has been hailed as “a darkly delicious throwback to classic radio theater that’s as clever as it is creepy” by Eureka co-creator Andrew Cosby and “a tasty vacation spot… if you like eating human flesh, that is” by bestselling author Scott Sigler.
 Wormwood swept the 2007 Uni Awards, hosted by The Sonic Society, winning every category in which it was entered.
-The series recently wrapped its third and final season.
 All 97 episodes are available on iTunes.

-In addition to his 2012 comics publishing plans, David is continues to develop creative projects in a variety of media for Habit Forming Films.
-His fiction has been recently published on Mulholland Books’ “Popcorn Fiction” site and in the e-zine, GROK.
-He can be heard on Fuzzy Typewriter with Paul Montgomery—a podcast featuring commentary on art, artists, stories and storytellers.
-The two have recently teamed with other creative professionals to launch The Deceptionists, a podcast dedicated to the craft and process of writing.
+In addition to his fiction, David can be heard on the Fuzzy Typewriter podcast with Paul Montgomery—a podcast featuring commentary on art, artists, stories and storytellers.
+He was also one of the founders of The Deceptionists, a podcast dedicated to the craft and process of writing.
+He currently writes for the comics culture website, Panels.net.